priyampatel910-cpu/Postman-Club-Recruitment/README.md

 1.6 In your write-up, discuss any gradient mistakes you made and explain how you identified and fixed them. - **Complete**

+> #### Conclusion
+> Successfully wrote a python code on neural network whose base success rate is about 92% but can be increased to about 97% by running the code repeatedly

 ## References
 * *Neural Networks and Deep Learning* by Nielsen
 * 3B1B